Prix Paul-Émile-Borduas

 The Prix Paul-Émile-Borduas is an award by the Government of Quebec that is part of the Prix du Québec, given to individuals who are artists or craftsman in the fields of visual arts, of the trades of art, architecture and the design.
 It is named in honour of Paul-Émile Borduas.

-The disciplines recognized for this prize in the field of visual arts are painting, sculpture, print, drawing, illustration, photography, textile arts, video art and multidisciplinary arts.
+The Prix Paul-Émile-Borduas was established in 1977 as one of the Prix du Québec, a series of awards created that year to recognized outstanding careers and contributions in the cultural and scientific fields in Quebec.

+The award recognizes an individual's outstanding contribution to the devolepment of visual arts, crafts or digital arts in Quebec.

 The disciplines recognized in the field of the trades of art are those which refer to the transformation wood, leather, textiles, metals, silicates or of any other matter.

+The recipient receives a non-tawable grant of C$30,000, a silver medal engraved with their name, a calligraphed certificate signed by the Premier of Quebec and the responsible minister, and a silver-plated gold lapel pin.